 Do you know the difference between fixed or variable tariffs?
 These are the two main types of energy tariff.
 All of the other terms you see thrown around by suppliers describe features of a given tariff.
-Read on to find out more, or if you’re ready to compare and find the best deal, just enter your postcode below.
+We explain the types and who they suit.
+If you’re ready to compare, just hit the button and enter your postcode.

 This tariff offers a guaranteed, unchanging rate.
 It usually has a defined end date.
 These tariffs tend to be cheapest, but you’ll usually be rolled onto the suppliers ‘variable’ tariff at the end of your contract (which is usually more expensive).